Tyabji family: Origin

 The Tyabjis were primarily educated at the University of Oxford, the University of Cambridge, and St. Xavier’s College, Mumbai.
 With a minority having read at Aligarh Muslim University.
-Children were often sent to boarding schools in India such as Woodstock School, Mayo College, and Welham Girl’s school in Dehradun.
-The emergence of the family can largely be attributed to Badruddin Tyabji who held great influence with the Muslim community in Mumbai.
+Children were often sent to private day and boarding schools in the United Kingdom among which a few notable examples include Rugby School, Highgate School, and The Royal School, Haslemere.
+In more recent times, many have attended private day and boarding schools in India including Woodstock School in Mussoorie, Kodaikanal International School, Mayo College, Welham Girls' School in Dehradun, Cathedral and John Connon School, and Bishop Cotton Boys' School.